ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/npm.md

 ## Install Node.js packages

-Then change into the directory from which your app is served and use NPM to install your app's Javascript dependencies:
+Then change into the directory from which your app is served and use NPM to install your app's JavaScript dependencies:

 ```bash
 # Install your app's Node.js dependencies